Types of butterflies whose wings can be found in our jewellery

 Antheraea polyphemus

-is a North American butterfly of the family Saturniidaewhich are giant silkworms.
-It is a brown-coloured moth whose most striking feature is the large purple spots on its two hind wings.
+is a North American butterfly of the family Saturniidae, The Giant Peacock Moth is a brown-coloured nocturnal moth, whose most striking feature is the large purple eyespots on its two hindwings.
 Its average wingspan is up to 150 mm.
 It was first described in 1775 by the linen and wool merchant Pieter Cramer, who became famous as an entomologist.

 Antherina suraka